hugo-jaumotte/Parallel-architectures-CPU-GPU-cuda-/README.md

 ## Overview

-This project benchmarks several implementations of NxN matrix multiplication on the same machine, from a naive sequential approach to a GPU-accelerated CUDA version.
+This project benchmarks several implementations of NxN matrix multiplication on the same machine, from a sequential approach to a GPU-accelerated CUDA version.
 The goal is to measure and compare the performance gains (and pitfalls) of parallelism in a concrete, compute-heavy problem.

 ---